 In 2011, residential and commercial sales accounted for 87.9 percent or \$485.4 million of the total delivery margin revenue of \$552.3 million.
 FBCU are protected for changes in use per customer for residential and commercial sales through the Rate Stabilization Adjustment Mechanism (RSAM).
 In assessing these risks as moderate, FBCU point out they are not protected for any differences in actual and forecast number of new customers in a given test period.
-The Commission Panel notes that impact of any variance in customer additions is likely to be minor, given the relatively small number of new customer additions as a function of the existing customer base.
-Given the relatively heavy reliance on existing customers for most of the revenue and the existence of the RSAM, the Commission Panel finds the short-term risk related to residential and commercial sales to be low rather than moderate as suggested by FBCU.
+The Commission Panel notes that impact of any variance in customer additions is likely to be minor, given the relatively small number of new customers for most of the revenue and the existence of the RSAM, the Commission Panel finds the short-term risk related to residential and commercial sales to be low rather than moderate as suggested by FBCU.